 As you drift along, countless reef fishes, such as redtooth triggerfish and pyramid butterflyfish, dart about on the slope.
 Large species of grouper are common here, as well as large congregations of midnight snapper, and smaller groups of harlequin sweetlips and round batfish.
 Unicornfish frequent this portion of Layang Layang Island, either feeding in the nutrient-enriched blue or stopping on the reef slope's cleaning stations.

 However, to focus solely on the seascape would be to miss the likely presence of scalloped hammerhead sharks, especially around April and May.
 Sometimes these bizarre looking sharks appear alone, and other times in great schools with a mix of the young and mature.
 As you gaze admiringly at them, they may venture in towards the reef or slowly slink off into the blue.

-Navigator's Lane - This dive site lies on the northern side of Layang Layang atoll, just to the east of Crack Reef.
+Navigator's Lane - This site lies on the northern side of Layang Layang atoll, just to the east of Crack Reef.
 It boasts of a huge variety of corals - both hard and soft - sea fans and whips.

 As a result of its rich coral gardens in depths of 5 to 15 metres, the reef life here is abundant, and it's possible to make either a classic multilevel dive, or just a tranquil exploration of the shallows, depending on your mood.

 Hammerhead sharks in particular are regular visitors to this site, so you can look forward to some big fish action with these apex predators of the sea.

 Besides additional encounters with grey reef sharks, manta rays, eagle rays, barracudas and the like, this dive has enough marine life for macrolife enthusiasts as well, with brightly coloured nudibranchs, and commensal and anemone shrimps in abundance.